 Keen on utilising advancements in technology, in 2005, we roll out our e-learning programme, designed to train health professionals.
 By 2012-13 we have 15 active e-learning projects across eight African countries.

 Amref Health Africa launches their first container clinic in Turkana, Kenya.
 The container clinics are a vital resource for the pastoralist communities that live and work off the land in this remote, marginalised area.

-Amref Health Africa celebrates 60 years of partnering with communities in Africa for lasting health change, reaching about 9 million people with our health-focused programs.
+Amref Health Africa celebrates 60 years of partnering with communities in Africa for lasting health change, reaching about 13 million people with our health-focused programs (October 2015 to December 2016).
 We now have seven offices in Africa (with reach in 35 countries), and 11 offices in Europe and North America.
 We are the largest African-based international organization on the continent.

 Since 1957, our way of working has been: “African solutions for African health challenges.”